 The key is to pack everything neatly and compress it into your suitcase.
 It will be easier to carry should you need to run up a few stairs and ultimately you can keep it within a legal carry on size so you don’t need to check it in.

 Backpack vs Suitcase?
 It’s up to you.
 But get a smaller one and pack less.

 You should spend the extra money on a quality bag or suitcase.
 Yes, I know it sounds like a lot of money to buy quality brands such as Samsonite, Northface or Osprey, but it’s worth it in the long run.

 You’re not just buying it for your next trip or a few weeks, you will use it again and again.
 I had suitcases with snapped wheels, broken zips and heavy frames.
 Fail.
-I had backpacks that were uncomfortable, weak and the zip broke in a few weeks in the middle of my trip.
+I had backpacks that were uncomfortable, and weak and the zip broke in a few weeks in the middle of my trip.
 Another fail.

 So trust me to invest in a good bag, you will get your money back in longevity.